UCL/research-computing-with-cpp/session10/07exercise4.md

 ### The 'Hello World' of MapReduce

-In this example, we will demonstrate how the map and reduce functions can be applied on our local machines to count the number of times each word appears in a book.
+In this example, we will demonstrate how the mapper and reducer can be applied on our local machines to count the number of times each word appears in a book.

 ### Choose a book